Aschenbrenner Raises $5B Fund After OpenAI Firing — AI Safety Bet

 The Q4 2025 13F filing made the thesis concrete with numbers:

-Core Scientific (CORZ) — approximately $418.7 million.
-Core Scientific is the largest Bitcoin miner by hash rate in the United States.
+Core Scientific (CORZ) is the largest holding at approximately $418.7 million.
+It is the largest Bitcoin miner by hash rate in the United States.
 It emerged from bankruptcy in 2023 and has been converting some of its facilities to AI data centre colocation.
 It already has contracts with CoreWeave, the GPU cloud provider backed by Nvidia.
 Aschenbrenner is betting it converts more.

-Riot Platforms (RIOT) — approximately $78.1 million.
+Riot Platforms (RIOT) at approximately $78.1 million.
 One of the largest publicly traded Bitcoin miners.
 1.1 gigawatts of power capacity under development in Navarro County, Texas.

-Hut 8 (HUT) — approximately $39.5 million.
-Canadian Bitcoin miner expanding into US AI infrastructure with a strategic partnership with US Bitcoin Corp.
+Hut 8 (HUT) at approximately $39.5 million.
+Canadian Bitcoin miner expanding into US AI infrastructure with a partnership with US Bitcoin Corp.

-Bitdeer Technologies (BTDR) — approximately $20 million.
-Bitcoin miner with significant operations in Norway (access to cheap hydropower) and Texas.
+Bitdeer Technologies (BTDR) at approximately $20 million.
+Significant operations in Norway (cheap hydropower) and Texas.

-CleanSpark (CLSK) — approximately $16.6 million.
-Bitcoin miner with 22 facilities across the US, focused on sustainable power sources.
+CleanSpark (CLSK) at approximately $16.6 million.
+22 facilities across the US focused on sustainable power.

-Bitfarms (BITF) — approximately $16.2 million.
-Canadian miner with low-cost power in Quebec.
+Bitfarms (BITF) at approximately $16.2 million.
+Canadian miner with low-cost Quebec hydropower.

 The pattern: every significant position is in a company that owns large power contracts in the United States or has access to low-cost power.
 The Bitcoin mining business is secondary.
 The power infrastructure is the asset.